WorldIsMonkey/orientation-ng/README.md

 # orientation-ng
 Next generation orientation engine running in browsers.

-The goal of this project is to port the long-existing (a.k.a. crappy) [Flash-based orientation engine](https://github.com/WorldIsMonkey/wim-ori-con) to browsers in order to achieve maximum portability, maintainability and expandability using latest web technologies.
+The goal of this project is to port the long-existing (a.k.a. crappy) [Flash-based orientation engine](https://github.com/WorldIsMonkey/orientation-lts) to browsers in order to achieve maximum portability, maintainability and expandability using latest web technologies.

-ETA May 2019.
+ETA: Soon™.
 Needs more manpower.

 ## TODO
 - [ ] Structure